BCDA-APS/bcdamenu/docs/source/settings.rst

 * *About ...* : prints to the console basic information about this program
 * *Reload User Menus* : reloads the settings file (use this when editing/revising that file)
+* *(Un)hide history panel* : if checked, show a history panel with command output
+* *scroll to new output* : if checked, always scroll when new output is received
+* *command echo* : if checked, show command in history when executed
+* *toggle Debug flag* : if checked, turns on diagnostic output